-Early last month I attended the IRCH Summer School weekend which is part of the required contact hours for the Herbalism course I am following with them.
-As it is only down the road (about a 20-25 minute drive through rural North Devon and Cornwall) the Director of Studies asked me to help with some setting up and provide some food.
+Each July I attend the IRCH Summer School weekend which is part of the required contact hours for the Herbalism course I am following with them.
+As it is only down the road (about a 20-25 minute drive through rural North Devon and Cornwall) the Director of Studies has previously asked me to help with some setting up and provide some food.
+I provide some food each time I attend even if only for one day.

-Nutrition is part of the Naturopathy module for the course and knowing that many of my fellow students are quite specific about their diets I opted to provide some of these as a savoury item.
+Nutrition is part of the Naturopathy module for the course and knowing that many of my fellow students are quite specific about their diets I usually opt to provide some of these as a savoury item.

 1tsp dried oregano